grisov/checkGestures/readme.md

 We are very grateful to everyone who made the effort to develop, translate and maintain this add-on:

 * Wafiqtaher - Arabic translation;
-* Angelo Miguel Abrantes - Portuguese translation.
+* Angelo Miguel Abrantes - Portuguese translation;
+* Cagri Dogan - Turkish translation.

 ## Change log